networknt/doc.maproot.net/content/en/_index.md

     copy: "Hugo's Go-based templating provides just the right amount of logic to build anything from the simple to complex."
 ---

 MapRoot is one of the most popular open-source geolocation based site generators.
-With its amazing speed and flexibility, MapRoot makes building websites fun again.
+With its amazing speed and flexibility, MapRoot makes building and running websites fun again.